-As part of a desired holistic Life Cycle Management Approach it is of highest interest to Grundfos to design our products in a way for them to be re-cycled with maximum resource extraction and reuse whilst ensuring high quality and functionality.
+At Grundfos we work actively on designing a way for products to be re-cycled with maximum resource extraction and reuse whilst ensuring high quality and functionality.
 Furthermore the ambition is to also investigate how to increase the use of secondary materials in future products, where possible.

 With a continuous effort to improve our products we want to work closely with end-of-life handling facilities to ensure that future products will be designed for maximum resource-recirculation.
 As a premise we are working systematically to ensure that our products can be recycled to the largest part possible.

 Whilst some products have a very high recyclability rate already others leave room for improvement.
 It is hereby very important to consider the market that a product is sold into since resource extraction depends on the local availability of treatment facilities.

 - regarding REACH Regulation (EC) 1907/2006, article 33

 At Grundfos, we run our business in a responsible and ever more sustainable way.
 We are committed to creating products and solutions that help our customers and the surrounding world conserve natural resources and reduce climate impacts.
 This is part of The Grundfos Values, as well as in accordance with the Grundfos 2020 Strategy, which sets sustainability as a continued business driver.